American Big Business in Britain and Germany

 American Big Business in Britain and Germany uncovers the surprising and differing relationships of the American business community with two major European trading partners from 1900 through the twentieth century.

-Volker R. Berghahn is the Seth Low Professor of History at Columia University.
+Volker R. Berghahn is the Seth Low Emeritus Professor of History at Columbia University.
 His books include America and the Intellectual Cold Wars in Europe and Europe in the Era of Two World Wars (both Princeton).